When it comes to protecting a car’s paint, there are a lot of ways to skin a cat -- hypothetically speaking of course.

 Their solution was developing a customized urethane film (or commonly referred to as helicopter tape).
 Its first application was commercial, so it wasn’t really intended to ‘sparkle’.
 In fact, the first versions were incredibly dull -- with a cloudy clear luster.

-Today’s automotive PPF has evolved into a high-quality thermoplastic urethane film that is applied to the top coat of painted surfaces of a new or used car.
-It’s available in multiple colors or an optically clear version, in a variety of thickness levels.
+Today’s automotive paint protection has evolved into a high-quality thermoplastic urethane film that is applied to the topcoat of painted surfaces of a new or used car.
+Car paint protection film is available in multiple colors or an optically clear version, in a variety of thickness levels.

 The urethane clear film is highly resistant to acidic contaminants and corrosion, providing protection against bug splatter, bird droppings, mineral deposits, acid rain, and more.
 The unique material also helps it to reduce oxidization due to excessive exposure to the sun or UV light.

 The top layer of the PPF is comprised of an elastomeric polymer substance that helps the material maintain a natural shape once it’s been stretched or applied.
 This feature allows the PPF to “self-heal” when light scratches occur.
 It also minimizes future swirl marks on the paint job -- which makes it an amazing clear paint protection product.

 The top layer of the PPF is comprised of an elastomeric polymer substance that helps the material maintain a natural shape once it’s been stretched or applied.
 It fits seamless on the clear coat of paint and is virtually invisible.

 This feature allows the PPF to “self-heal” when light scratches occur.